google/syzkaller/docs/strace.md

 It's possible to instruct `syz-crush` to run the attached repro under strace.
-In order to do so, make sure `strace_bin` is specified in the syz-manager config file and pass an extra `-strace` arugment to the command arguments.
+In order to do so, make sure `strace_bin` is specified in the syz-manager config file and pass an extra `-strace` argument to the command arguments.

 ## syz-repro